mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 care to avoid damaging crops in the fields.
 The crew wore uniforms and came out unarmed, filter masks protecting them from our atmospheric taint.
-They walked the two kilometres from the field to the town centre where they asked to speak to Port Khanuum’s leaders.
+They walked the two kilometers from the field to the town center where they asked to speak to Port Khanuum’s leaders.
 They brought gifts with them: portable fusion power cells that could provide enough energy for an entire province.
 We had returned to using fossil fuels